Sorry, there are no products in this collection

 - Korea 1st class (Korea KMOEL – 2017-64)

 - DS (Japan JMHLW-Notification 214, 2018)

 Make sure to purchase any Personal Protective Equipment from a reliable supplier who has experience supplying certified and compliant parts.
-A reputable supplier will be able to provide you with authentic CE & FDA certifications and should be able to show you how to check that the manufacturer is registered with the FDA.
+A reputable supplier will be able to provide you with authentic CE certifications and should be able to show you how to check that the manufacturer is registered.
 Upon request, a supplier should provide you with a certificate of conformance stating the product has been reviewed and conforms to the KN95 GB2626-206 standard.

 KN95 masks have a wide price range based on quantity, availability, and level of certification available.
 Today, demand far outweighs the current supply of FFPs.
 Beyond the economics of supply & demand, the factors that go into the price of a KN95 include material costs, labor, transportation, duties & tariffs.
 China is the leading manufacturer of Personal Protective Equipment, and since the Covid-19 outbreak, flights from China to the US are limited, inflating the freight costs.
 Also, the particular nonwoven filtering fabric used in KN95s has become an in-demand commodity.
 All of these factors have led to increased costs.
 Over time, as supply meets demands, and flights fly more frequently, we expect prices to decrease.

 The WHO guidelines recommend that every individual should wear a mask to protect them from viruses, bacteria, pollen, other particles as the KN95 mask has a filtration efficiency.
 However, the KN95 mask is going out of stock at the retail stores.
 So, people are moving towards online stores.